bouceka/bouceka/README.md

 ## About me:

-I am 25 years old, and I love doing sports, and I hate losing.
+I am 24 years old, and I love doing sports, and I hate losing.
 I bring my winning mentality into my projects.
 I also have experience designing websites in Figma, which helps me create any project from scratch.
 I continually work on my skills and education.
 I’m passionate about Front-end, Back-end, DevOps, and UX/UI design.

-In my free time, you can see me kayaking and playing soccer or volleyball.
+You can see me kayaking and playing soccer or volleyball in my free time.

 Throughout my career, I developed skills in the following areas:

  - Applied TypeScript techniques for modern web development
+ - Using React and NextJS for front-end
  - Advanced CSS techniques for modern web development
  - Developing NestJS apps using GraphQL, TypeORM
- - Building simple microservices in Kotlin with Micronaut
+ - Building microservices in C# with .NET
  - Using Docker for easier development
- - Using React and NextJS for front-end

 My primary interest is front-end web development, using languages like TypeScript, Sass, and Kotlin and their associated frameworks to build attractive/functional web applications.